2026 Lecture Series

 Bio: Sun Chengsheng is Professor in the Department of the History of Science at Tsinghua University.
 His research concerns the history of scientific exchanges between China and the West from the 17th to the 20th centuries, with particular focus on the dissemination of Western natural philosophy, scientific instruments, and geology in China.
 His publications include The Intercultural Weaving of Ideas: the Transmission and Transformation of Western Natural Philosophy in Late Ming and Early Qing China (2018), and Amadeus W. Grabau and Paleontology in China (2024).
 He was awarded the “Zhu Kezhen Junior Award” by the International Society for the History of East Asian Science, Technology, and Medicine (ISHEASTM) in 2011.

-JENNY PELLETTIER, “Unity in the Plural: Mind and Action in the Fourteenth Century”
+JENNY PELLETIER, “Unity in the Plural: Mind and Action in the Fourteenth Century”

 FABRIZIO AMERINI, “Interpreting Aristotle: Thomas Aquinas, John Duns Scotus, and Gregory of Rimini on Matter”